BartolFer/projekt/ZZC/README.md

 ## Planned features

-* Generate only if needed (currently, all files are recompiled every time, even if nothing has changed)
 * Similar to `#pragma region zzc` tags, macros for the same purpose:
 ```c++
 fun void f() hdr_impl({